ManuelaRunge/ManuelaRunge.github.io/_pages/cv.md

 Education
 ======
+* 2019: Ph.D in Epidemiology
-* Ph.D in Epidemiology, University Basel and Swiss Tropical and Public Health Institute, Switzerland, 2019
+	* University Basel and Swiss Tropical and Public Health Institute, Switzerland
 	* Thesis: Mathematical modelling of malaria control interventions to support strategic planning in Tanzania
+* 2016: M.Sc. in Epidemiology
-* M.Sc. in Epidemiology, University Basel and Swiss Tropical and Public Health Institute, Switzerland, 2016
+	* University Basel and Swiss Tropical and Public Health Institute, Switzerland
 	* Thesis: The Use of Public Primary Schools for Malaria Surveillance in Tanzania
-* B.Sc. in Health Sciences, University of Applied Sciences Hamburg, Germany, 2014
+* 2014: B.Sc. in Health Sciences
+	* University of Applied Sciences Hamburg, Germany
 	* Thesis: Der Einfluss der menopausalen Hormontherapie auf die Gesamtmortalitat

 Work experience